 Manipulators & Effectors

 For any robot to be worthwhile, it must be able to interact with its environment; that’s where manipulators and effectors come into play.
 These are the parts of the robot that allow it to pick up objects and move them, or manipulate items that are separate from the system.
 Human-like robots will employ appendages and digits that work like human hands, in order to complete a given task.
 In industrial settings, manipulators and effectors are perhaps more commonly represented by pincers, claws, or pushers which are all uniquely suited to move heavy pieces of equipment or materials.
 Like the other disciplines listed in this article, having the foundational knowledge received from robotics technician training can prepare aspiring robotics engineers and technicians for specializing in this area of robotics.

 Programming is essentially the language an operator uses to communicate with the robot.
-Traditionally, any action that a robot was required to perform had to be programmed.
-These days, advanced programming allows robotic systems to learn and adapt to changes within its environment, which is truly a remarkable feat of engineering.
+Traditionally, any action that an autonomous individual robot was required to perform had to be programmed.
+These days, advanced programming allows automated robotic systems to learn and adapt to changes within its environment, which is truly a remarkable feat of engineering.

 Sensing & Perception

 Robots use sensors to gather information.
 This information lets the robot know the physical space it occupies, where it needs to go, and if any obstacles block its path.
 Sensors also collect information to help the robot decide how to react to objects it encounters.
 The right sensor must be selected for each robot’s specific application to ensure that the correct decisions are made.

 As the field of robotics expands with integration across industries, so too will the demand for experienced robotics technicians to maintain these technologies.
 Check out the complete Robotics Technician Training Program outline to decide if you’re ready to kickstart an exciting career in this field.